sathvik0320/AI-buddy-/README.md

 # AI-buddy-
-linear regression simple example for stock market prediction multi variable linear regression
+so here example code and dataset for few machine algorithm's